Tyrrrz/JsonExtensions/Readme.md

 ### Parsing JsonElement

-You can use the static methods on `Json` class to parse JSON directly into a stateless `JsonElement` instance, without having to deal with `JsonDocument` in the process:
+You can use the static methods on the `Json` class to parse JSON directly into a stateless `JsonElement` instance, without having to deal with `JsonDocument` in the process:

 ```csharp
 using JsonExtensions;